 Genesis 22:6 says that Abraham took the wood of the sacrifice and laid it on Isaac.
 This too is a prophetic picture of Jesus the Messiah who, centuries later, would bear His wooden cross to Calvary to be sacrificed on it.
 The purpose of a sacrifice is substitutionary atonement.
 The lamb or bull offered in sacrifice under the Old Testament sacrificial system bore the death that the people deserved.
 “The wages of sin is death” (Romans 6:23).
 Jesus, as the ultimate lamb of God, bore the sins of all people and died for all people and thus fulfilled and ended the animal sacrificial system.

 As they approached the place of sacrifice, Isaac, who hadn’t been told that he was to be the sacrifice, asked Abraham “‘where is the lamb for a burnt offering?’ and Abraham said: ‘God will provide Himself the lamb for a burnt offering, my son’” (Genesis 22:7-8 from the same Jewish Bible quoted above).
 The wording “God will provide Himself the lamb” as rendered in English by a Jewish Bible is striking in that it implies that God Himself will be the sacrificial lamb.
 This too was fulfilled in the promised Messiah, who as the only begotten Son of God asserted that He Himself is divine and He is one with the Father.
-The Old and New Testaments contain many passages that teach the divinity of Messiah.
+The Old and New Testaments contain many passages that teach or imply the divinity of Messiah.
 It is beyond the scope of this article to quote and discuss them now.

 Isaac was not sacrificed because God stopped Abraham from killing him.
 Finally and interestingly Isaac is not mentioned again in the book of Genesis until two chapters later when he receives his bride Rebecca.
 This is a prophetic picture of the second coming of Messiah.
 Jesus has been in heaven for nearly two millennia.
 He will soon come to receive His church which is His bride.